-Now this age group does mean after 36 you're old.
-It just means that around this age your bodies might start changing.
-For women, menopause can start around 45 which can have an impact on weight loss.
-In general age just starts to take it's toll so you need to take slightly more care when exercising.
+Now this age group doesn’t mean that after 36, you’re old.
+It just means that around this age, your bodies might start changing.
+For women, menopause can start around 45, which can impact weight loss.
+In general, age just starts to take its toll, so you need to take slightly more care when exercising.

-If you are someone who has exercised regularly up to this point you probably won't have much to worry about, but if you are looking to lose weight and haven't exercised on a regular basis then there are some options you can try.
+If you have exercised regularly up to this point, you probably won’t have much to worry about, but if you are looking to lose weight and haven’t exercised regularly, then there are some options you can try.

 If you are looking for something a bit less intense, yoga is a perfect option.
 You might not think of yoga as a weight loss option, but it has many benefits to losing weight.
 It helps with flexibility and core strength as you get older and stretch all of those important muscles in your body.

 It has other benefits, too, though.
-Yoga has many mental benefits, which can help if your mindset makes it hard to stick to your diet and workout plans.
+For example, yoga has many mental benefits, which can help if your mindset makes it hard to stick to your diet and workout plans.
 It can help focus your mind and provide a more positive outlook to help keep you on that weight loss journey.

-Walking is a big one, especially if you are looking for weight loss exercises that don't include equipment, and we don't just mean going for a long walk in nature.
+Walking is a big one, especially if you are looking for weight loss exercises that don’t include equipment, and we don’t just mean going for a long walk in nature.
 Walking can be added to your day in many ways.
-You could park your car a bit further from work, or just walk to work if you don't have a long way to go.
-Or you could plan time in your week to go somewhere nice and just take in the scenery.
-Walking doesn't have to be a boring workout, and as you progress, you can make your trips longer or find somewhere that's more uphill to push yourself.
+For example, you could park your car a bit further from work or just walk to work if you don’t have a long way to go.
+Or you could plan time to go somewhere nice and just take in the scenery in your week.
+Walking doesn’t have to be a boring workout, and as you progress, you can make your trips longer or find somewhere that’s more uphill to push yourself.

-It really doesn't have to be seen as something that takes time out of your week if you are busy, just shift you schedule a bit and add walking in where you can.
+It really doesn’t have to be seen as something that takes time out of your week if you are busy; just shift your schedule a bit and add walking in where you can.
 You might even find yourself hiking before you know it!

 60+ Years Old